 FedEx Invoice Ready email virus removal guide

-Usually malspam campaigns are disguised as official letters from legitimate companies, organizations and they contain some malicious attachment or website link designed to download a malicious file.
-The main purpose of cyber criminals behind such emails is to deceive a recipient into executing a malicious file that is designed to infect a computer with a certain malicious program.
-This malspam campaign is disguised as a letter from FedEx and it is used to distribute malicious software called Dridex.
+Malspam campaigns are usually disguised as official messages from legitimate companies and organizations, and contain an attachment or website link designed to download a malicious file.
+The main aim of cyber criminals behind such emails is to deceive the recipient into executing a file that infects the computer with a malicious program.
+This malspam campaign is disguised as a message from FedEx and is used to distribute malicious software called Dridex.

-This email is disguised as a letter regarding an invoice from FedEx, it contains a malicious Microsoft Excel document which is designed to install Dridex.
-It is worthwhile to mention that such documents infect computers only if users enable editing/content (macros commands) in them.
-Although, it does not apply to documents that are opened with MS Office versions that were released before Microsoft Office 2010.
-Dridex (also known as Bugat and Cridex) is capable of logging keystrokes (record keys pressed with the keyboard).
-In other words, it functions as a keylogger.
-As a rule, cyber criminals use malware of this type to steal sensitive information (like login credentials, credit card details) that could be used to steal identities, personal accounts, make fraudulent purchases, transactions and/or for other malicious purposes.
-Additionally, Dridex can be used to execute inject a code into a specific software and modify its behavior.
-For this reasons it is strongly recommended not to open/execute files attached to emails like this one or files that are available through links in them.
+This email is disguised as a message regarding an invoice from FedEx.
+It contains a malicious Microsoft Excel document which installs Dridex.
+Note that these documents infect computers only if users enable editing/content (macros commands).
+This does not apply to documents that are opened with MS Office versions that were released before Microsoft Office 2010, which enable macros automatically.
+Dridex (also known as Bugat and Cridex) is capable of logging keystrokes (recording keys pressed on the keyboard).
+In this way, it functions as a 'keylogger'.
+Generally, cyber criminals use malware of this type to steal sensitive information (such as login credentials, credit card details), which can be used to steal identities and personal accounts, make fraudulent purchases and transactions, and for other malicious purposes.
+Additionally, Dridex can execute inject code into specific software programs to modify their behavior.
+For these, reasons you are strongly advised not to open or execute files attached to emails such as this, or files that are available through links within them.